srashti-02/sharma_tent_house/plan.md

 * quantity
 * price_per_day

+### Availability Logic

+Availability is calculated dynamically for a requested booking date range.

+The system checks all existing bookings whose dates overlap with the requested booking dates.

+Available quantity is calculated using:

+available quantity = total quantity - overlapping booked quantity

+This prevents overbooking during peak wedding seasons when multiple events happen at the same time.

 ### Reasoning

 Each booking can contain many items, so a list structure is necessary.
+Date-range based availability checking is required to correctly handle overlapping bookings.

 ---